 In total, the SAT takes 3 hours, or 3½ hours including the optional essay, to complete.
 Unlike the ACT, the SAT does not include a science section.
 The SAT and ACT exams each have their own unique challenges, and students may be more suited to one over the other.
 I recommend taking a full-length timed practice test to decide which option is best for you.
-The Princeton Review offers free practice tests, as well as an online quiz that you can take to see which test you are more suited for.
+The Princeton Review offers free practice tests and an online quiz that you can take to see which test you are more suited for.

 Taking the SAT and sending out your scores can be a stressful process, but it can be made easier by understanding exactly how the process works.

 Here’s everything you need to know about SAT scores:

 The SAT is given 7 times per year, in March, May, June, July, August, September, November and December.
 You may take the SAT at any time in your high school career, but most students choose to take it during their junior year, at the point in time when they are beginning the college application process.
 Some choose to start preparing for the SAT as early as their sophomore year of high school.

 I recommend starting early.
 This way you can develop a strong familiarity with the material the test will cover and hone your test-taking strategies and skills.
 At the very least, you should devote the fall of your junior year to preparing for the SAT, whether by taking a prep class or by taking practice tests and studying on your own time, and then take your first official SAT in the spring of junior year.